flass/pantagruel/README.md

                         this file is generated at init stage, from the specified options.
   _facultative runtime options_

     -F|--FORCE        (no value) FORCE mode: will erase any pre-existing main folder for the task (default: off, pre-exisitance of a folder will result in an early error)

-    -R|--resume        (no value) try and resume the task from previous run that was interupted (for the moment only available for tasks 04-07, i.e. 'functional', 'core', 'genetrees' and 'reconciliations')
+    -R|--resume       (no value) try and resume the task from previous run that was interupted (available for tasks 04-07, i.e. 'functional', 'core', 'genetrees' and 'reconciliations')

     -N|--threads      specify the number of threads to use for (some) parrallelizable tasks (defaults to the maximum available))
-                        (for the moment only available for tasks: 00,04,05 i.e. 'fetch', 'functional', 'core')
+                        (available for tasks: 00, 04-07 i.e. 'fetch', 'functional', 'core', 'genetrees' and 'reconciliations')
+						Note 1: this does not apply to ALE/ecceTERA reconciliations, which jobs always run sequentially due to their high memory needs.
+						Note 2: this does not apply to tasks run through the HPC script, which have their own interface to define number of used CPUs.

     -z|--compress     will try and compress result file on the go (especially bulky files that won't be used much later This will induce possible extra decompressing/re-generating data computing time